dbalan/streamingdata/spec.md

 ```
 - current_val is the current response from server.

+#### Reconnect
+Client is responsible for keeping track of state while re-connecting, lastseen param should be set properly what reconnecting.
+Also, it would be nice to have an exponential backoff mechanism while retrying.

+#### Server states
+None

+#### Client States
+1. Data recieved so far, and last_seen element and remaining number of elements

 ### GetStateFullStream
 Defined as `rpc GetStateFullStream (StateFullRequest) returns (stream StateFullResponse) {}`